-Popping backs, knees that crack when you stand up, wrists that snap when you rotate them— we’ve all had experience with talking joints.
-But what are they trying to say, and should you be concerned?
-We talked to Karim Elsharkawy, M.D., an orthopedic surgeon and joint replacement specialist on the medical staff at Texas Health Allen and at Texas Center for Joint Replacement, a Texas Health Physicians Group practice, to translate all those pops, cracks and snaps.
+Popping backs, knees that crack when you stand up, wrists that snap when you rotate them— we’ve all had experience with noisy joints.
+But what are they trying to indicate, and should you be concerned?
+We discussed how to translate all those pops, cracks and snaps with Joel Dennison, an orthopedic surgeon on the medical staff of Texas Health Southwest who operates at Texas Health Clearfork and is part of Texas Hip and Knee Center, a Texas Health Physicians Group practice.

 How It Works